Multi-booting: Usage

 Multi-booting allows more than one operating system to reside on one computer; for example, if a user has a primary operating system that they use most frequently and an alternate operating system that they use less frequently.
-A common use is to enable a user to switch between a private and a work dedicated system to maintain access integrity and separation between the user environments.
+Multi-booting allows a new operating system to configure all applications needed and migrate data before removing the old operating system, if desired.
 Another reason for multi-booting can be to investigate or test a new operating system without switching completely.
-Multi-booting allows a new operating system to configure all applications needed and migrate data before removing the old operating system, if desired.
-A possible alternative to multi-booting is virtualization, where a hypervisor is used to host one or more virtual machines running guest operating systems.

 Multi-booting is also useful in situations where different software requires different operating systems.
 A multi-boot configuration allows a user to use all of their software on one computer.
-This is often accomplished by using a boot loader such as NTLDR, LILO, or GRUB which can boot more than one operating system.
+This is often accomplished by using a boot loader such as NTLDR, Windows Boot Manager, LILO, or GRUB which can boot more than one operating system.

 Multi-booting is also used by software developers when multiple operating systems are required for development or testing purposes.
 Having these systems on one machine is a way to reduce hardware costs.

+Multi-booting also allows a user to switch between private and work dedicated systems to maintain access integrity and separation between the two user environments, even if the same operating system is used for each of them.

+A possible alternative to multi-booting is virtualization, where a hypervisor is used to host one or more virtual machines running guest operating systems.